jorgerodrigoleclercq/MockO/README.md

 # MockO
-Mock IPA and Mach-O files, with source code
+Mock IPA and Mach-O files, with source code.